-We have received notices of ANDA filings for Qsymia submitted by a generic drug company.
+We have received notices of ANDA filings for Qsymia submitted by generic drug companies.
 These ANDA filings assert that a generic form of Qsymia would not infringe on our issued patents.
 As a result of these filings, we have commenced litigation to defend our patent rights, which is expected to be costly and time-consuming and, depending on the outcome of the litigation, we may face competition from lower cost generic or follow-on products in the near term.